cepthomas/Shellinator/README.md

 | %SPLUNK   | Path to the Splunk executable. |

 !!
 Note that all paths and macros that expand to paths must be wrapped in double quotes.

+The usual env vars like `%ProgramFiles%` are also supported.

 ## Submenus